skyflowapi/skyflow-iOS/README.md

 }
 ```
 `Note`:
-- `token` and `redaction` are optional for creating reveal element, if it is used for invokeGateway
+- `token` is optional for creating reveal element, if it is used for invokeGateway
 - responseBody contains collect or reveal elements to render the response from the gateway on UI